-With millions of taxpayers leaving it until January to file their tax returns each year, it appears many of us Brits do seem to enjoy pushing a deadline to its limits.
+With millions of taxpayers leaving filing their tax return until January to each year, it appears many of us Brits do seem to enjoy pushing a deadline to its limits.

 Traditionally, accounting firms struggle to cater to new clients in January, given the demand before the deadline at the end of the month.